Run a node on a server with Ubuntu on Mainnet#

 This step performs automatic database migration, so that the new node doesn’t have to catch up from scratch.
 After installation is completed, the node and the collector are started as before.

-For information about how to configure a node to run as a baker, see Run a baker node on Ubuntu.
+For information about how to configure a node to run as a validator, see Run a validator node on Ubuntu.